vojir/tprochazka-restful/README.md

 Accessing input data
 --------------------
 If you want to build REST API, you may also want to access query input data for all request methods (GET, POST, PUT, DELETE and HEAD).
-So the library defines input parsers, which reads data and parse it to an array.
-The request body of PUT, DELETE and HEAD method will be parsed with mapper (exactly `IMapper`).
-If you use default implementation of `ResourcePresenter`, default mapper is `JsonMapper` but you can use different (e.g. `XmlMapper`) or define your own and set it to `$presneter->mapper` property.
+So the library defines input parser, which reads data and parse it to an array.
+Data are fetched from query string or from request body and parsed by `IMapper`.
+Default mapper is `QueryMapper` but you can set e.g. `XmlMapper` to parse request body as XML.

 ```php
 <?php